 Corn Dog Nuggets Meal: $8.49 Ice Water (cup): FREE ($3.75 Remaining)

 We’ve got time and just enough scratch left in our dining budget for one more stop before the night is over!
 Join me at Plaza Ice Cream Parlor for a delicious Mickey Mouse Kid’s Cone.
 A sugar cone with your choice of ice cream and is topped with two round chocolate pieces to make Mickey’s iconic ears.
 Sure, it’s a kid’s dessert but we are all kids at heart when we are at Disney!

 We’ve made it through an entire day with The Mouse and made it out with money to spare.
 I hope you’ll join me soon on another adventure as we eat our way around Walt Disney World on just $37 a day!

-My first Disney experience was Disneyland.
-Once I went down the rabbit hole with Alice, I never wanted to come back!
-Since then, I've toured Universal Studios, Islands of Adventure and Walt Disney World.
-Most recently, I took a short solo trip to Walt Disney World.
-I loved it so much that I have another solo trip planned for 2019!
+My first Disney experience was a day trip to Disneyland.
+Once I went down the rabbit hole with Alice, I've never wanted to come back!
+Since then, I've visited Walt Disney World, Universal Studios Florida, and Islands of Adventure.